shwetusandu/AI-Meeting-Tracker-V2/FAQs.md

 ## Overview

-This document contains interview questions and strong answer directions based on the AI Meeting Tracker V2 project.
+This document contains important questions and strong answer directions based on the AI Meeting Tracker V2 project.

 ---